|

 violation of the perfect righteousness of

-God, who is the Lawgiver.
-James was saying
+God who is the Lawgiver.

 that if you want to keep the Old Covenant